validator/validator/README.md

             - "8888:8888"
           network_mode: "host" #so "localhost" refers to the host machine.

+To run the vnu command-line checker provided by a Docker image on all the HTML files in the `/var/www/html` directory:

+      docker run --rm -v /var/www/html:/data ghcr.io/validator/validator:latest vnu --skip-non-html /data

 ## Build instructions

 Follow the steps below to build, test, and run the vnu checker such that you can open `http://0.0.0.0:8888/` in a Web browser to use the vnu checker Web UI.